Video Games & Your Kids

 ISBN: 9781930461055

 Video Games & Your Kids is for parents who are worried that their children may be spending too much time playing video games.
-Based on research and the authors’ clinical experience, the book explains what gaming addiction is, how much gaming is too much, and the affects gaming has on the body and brain.
+Based on research and the authors' clinical experience, the book explains what gaming addiction is, how much gaming is too much, and the affects gaming has on the body and brain.
 The authors give gaming advice on each stage of life; birth-2 years, ages 2-6, elementary school years, adolescence, and adult children still living at home.
 Where there is a problem, the authors provide parents with tools that will help the parents successfully set appropriate limits for their children.
 It also explains the need to consult with professionals and use the process of formal interventions when the addiction is so severe that the parents are no longer able to manage the situation....
-(Buy the Book)
+(Buy the paperback) (Buy the e-book)

 Authors